AaryaMody1301/Sentiment-Analysis-for-Product-Reviews/README.md

    - Compare different models in the "Model Comparison" tab
    - Make predictions in the "Prediction" tab
    - Manage your models in the "Model Management" tab
+   - Process large files in the "Large File Processing" tab

 ## Dashboard Navigation

-The application features a navigation menu with five main sections:
+The application features a navigation menu with six main sections:

 - **Data Analysis**: Explore your dataset with visualizations like sentiment distribution, word clouds, and frequency analysis
 - **Model Training**: Train different models with options for hyperparameter tuning, and view their performance metrics and feature importance
 - **Model Comparison**: Compare the performance of multiple trained models side-by-side and bulk train multiple models at once
 - **Prediction**: Make sentiment predictions on new reviews, either one at a time or in batch mode, with confidence scores
 - **Model Management**: Save trained models, load previously saved models, and delete models you no longer need
+- **Large File Processing**: Handle large CSV files (hundreds of MB) with memory-efficient processing and training

 ## Text Processing Options